Glass poster

 The inciting incident occurs at 15 minutes when David confronts The Horde to rescue the cheerleaders, leading to a physical battle that draws the attention of authorities and Dr. Ellie Staple, who captures both of them..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to David, Kevin, and Elijah each separately begin to question their own identities under Dr. Staple's psychological manipulation, accepting they will remain institutionalized rather than return to their lives as superhumans., moving from reaction to action.
+This shows the protagonist's commitment to David, Kevin, and Elijah each separately begin to question their own identities under Dr. Staple's psychological manipulation, accepting they will remain institutionalized rather than return to their lives as superhumans., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Elijah reveals he has been awake and aware the entire time, manipulating events.
 He allies with The Beast personality, planning an escape to prove to the world that superhumans exist—a false victory that will lead to tragedy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.